junichi11/fuelphp-netbeans/README.md

 Otherwise go to there.

 **Please notice that if you use remote upload on save, you can't ignore these.**

+## PHPUnit Test Init Action
+Project right-click > FuelPHP > PHPUnit Test Init

+This action will create the necessary files to run PHPUnit in NetBeans.
+And set them.

+## Create Test Action
+You can create Test Case files from context menu on file nodes or editor.

 ## Important!
 Don't clone to SD Card port from new project option!(Hang up...)